Australia says it will end its recognition of Jerusalem as Israel's capital

 "Israel asserts that the entire city is exclusively theirs, denying Palestinian connection to their ancient spiritual, cultural and economic capital," Mashni added.

+But opposition leader Peter Dutton left the door open to the conservatives abandoning Morrison's policy.

+"We'll make an announcement about our policy in the run-up to the next election," Dutton told reporters.
+The next election is due in 2025 .

-Opposition foreign affairs spokesperson Simon Birmingham did not immediately respond to a request for comment.
+Opposition foreign affairs spokesperson Simon Birmingham described the change as a "completely unnecessary decision" that followed a "shambolic process."

+In the 1967 Mideast war, Israel captured east Jerusalem, home to holy sites of three faiths, along with the West Bank and the Gaza Strip.
+The Palestinians seek east Jerusalem as the capital of a future state.
+The status of Jerusalem remains one of the thorniest issues in the decadeslong conflict and has precipitated numerous rounds of violence.

+Only a handful of countries, including Kosovo and Guatemala, have joined the U.S. in recognizing Jerusalem as Israel's capital.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.